 To prevent ingrown toenails, make sure not to cut your nails too short and always cut them straight across rather than cutting them at a rounded edge.
 Always be sure to wear correctly fitting shoes and socks, assuring your toes are not too constricted.

-You should seek a doctor if you are experiencing pain and the symptoms listed above, especially if you have diabetes or another condition that causes blood flow issues to your feet.
+You should visit a podiatrist if you are experiencing pain and the symptoms listed above, especially if you have diabetes or another condition that causes blood flow issues to your feet.
 If left untreated, an ingrown toenail can cause damage to the bone and lead to an infection as well as other serious complications.